 Representation of Rational Numbers on a Number Line

-- Draw a line and locate the point having the coordinate as ‘0’.
+- Draw a line and locate the point ‘0’.
 This point is known as the origin.

-- If the given number is positive, locate it on the right side of the origin.
-If it is a negative number, locate it on the left side of zero.
+- If the given number is positive, mark it on the right side of the origin.
+If it is a negative number, mark it on the left side of zero.

 - Divide each unit into the values which are equal to the denominator of the fraction.
-For example: for representing 4/5 on the number line you need to divide each unit into 5 subunits.
+For example: representing 4/5 on the number line, you need to divide each unit into 5 subunits.

-Solution: 2/3 is a positive rational number and it is known that 2/3 is less than 1 and greater than 0.
+2/3 is a positive rational number, and it is known that 2/3 is less than 1 and greater than 0.
 Therefore, 2/3 lies between 0 and 1 on the number line.

 Here, the denominator is 3 so we will divide each unit length into 3 subunits between 0 and 1.